Bideford Town Hall: History

 Following the demolition in July 1904 of Thomas Hogg's chemist's shop, which had dated back to the early 19th century and had stood on the corner of New Road and Bridge Street, the town hall was extended along New Road by H. Glover and Sons of Bideford to a design by Alfred Dunn in a similar style to the original town hall in 1905.
 The left section of the extension involved a four-bay public library; the centre section involved a tower with an entrance to the library on the ground floor and a turret above and the right hand section, referred to as the "municipal buildings", featured a large oriel window on the first floor.
 The corner of New Road and Bridge Street was also canted and featured a balcony on the first floor with a coat of arms and turret above.
 The extension also created an extra two bays on the Bridge Street elevation (the left hand section of the current structure).
 A plaque was placed on this section to commemorate the lives of the three women who had been executed for witchcraft.
 Internally, the principal room in the extension was the council chamber.

 Three carved shields bearing the arms, which had been granted to the Bideford Borough Council, were fixed to the Bridge Street elevation of the town hall in April 1937.

-The town hall continued to serve as the headquarters of Bideford Borough Council but ceased to be the local seat of government when the enlarged Torridge District Council was formed in 1974.
-It subsequently became the meeting place of Bideford Town Council.
+The town hall continued to serve as the headquarters of Bideford Borough Council until local government reorganisation in 1974 saw that council replaced by the larger Torridge District Council, which also based itself at the town hall.
+Torridge District Council bought Riverbank House in Bideford to serve as its main offices in 1988, but continues to use the town hall for council and committee meetings, although full council meetings have tended to be held in larger venues since the COVID-19 pandemic.
+The building also became the meeting place of Bideford Town Council, the parish-level authority set up in 1974 covering the area of the former borough.

 Works of art in the own hall include a portrait by Edmund Dyer of Admiral Sir Richard Grenville, who died in command of Revenge at the Battle of Flores in August 1591 during the Anglo-Spanish War, and a portrait by George Romney of George Stucley Buck, who was the father of Lewis William Buck MP.